-3. Use the reading time wisely.
+- 3. Use the reading time wisely.
 You will have five minutes reading time before the exam starts.
 During this time you are not allowed to write.
-As you have to answer all the questions on Section A use this time to read Section B thoroughly and decide which one question (SL) or which two questions (HL) in Section B you will attempt.

-4. Read each question carefully.
+It can be helpful to identify a question that you feel very comfortable answering and when you are allowed to write start with this question.
+This will help you get a good start and allow you to settle in quickly to 'exam mode'. - 4.
+Read each question carefully.
 Pay particular attention to the command term used.
 A question which asks you to explain an observation will have a very different answer to a question that asks you to describe the observation.
 It may sound obvious but if the question asks for two examples then do not give three.
 If all three are correct then you will not be penalised but if two are correct and one is wrong you will only score one of the possible two marks.
 If the question asks you to name a product do not just give its formula.
 When you are asked to define or explain a phrase that is in italics remember to address all the words in italics.
-For example average bond enthalpy needs an explanation as to what bond enthalpy is as well as what is meant by the word average in this context.
+For example average bond enthalpy needs an explanation as to what bond enthalpy is as well as what is meant by the word average in this context. - 5.
+Write your answer only in the box provided.
+The answer papers are scanned and then e-marked.
+All the examiner sees is what is written in the box.
+If you write outside the box it will not be scanned and therefore will not be marked.
+If you make a mistake then cross it out and continue within the box.
+If you run out of box space write in the box that your answer continues on a separate piece of answer paper that way the examiner knows to look elsewhere.
+On the attached paper clearly identify which question it is you are answering and record on the front cover how many extra sheets are attached.